configcat/terraform-provider-configcat/docs/data-sources/tags.md

 # configcat_tags Resource

-Use this data source to access information about existing Tags.
+Use this data source to access information about existing **Tags**.
 ## Example Usage

 ```hcl